 Cloud computing

-Cloud computing is the rental model for computing resources: users access remote computing and storage operated by service providers, paying based on usage rather than owning hardware.
+Cloud computing is the rental model for computing resources.
+Users access remote compute and storage operated by service providers, paying for usage instead of owning hardware.

 Major cloud providers (AWS, Azure, GCP) offer everything from raw compute to managed services.
 The shift from on-premises to cloud has reshaped enterprise IT over the 2010s — most new applications are cloud-native.